 Q320: Can I try shooting without holding a certificate?

 Home Office approved rifle and muzzle loading pistol clubs are allowed a number of 'guest days' per year when persons known to the club may be allowed to try the sport under the supervision and guidance of experienced shooters.
-Visitors to such clubs on other dates (not a guest day) may not shoot at the club until such time as they have been accepted as a probationary or full member.
+Visitors to such clubs on non guest dates may not shoot at the club until such time where they have been accepted as a probationary or full member.

 A person wishing to try Clay Pigeon shooting may try the sport at any club who are in possession of a valid Exemption Permit issued by their local police.